-In the event of a relapse, the participant must contact their RAMP case manager immediately.
-If working as a nurse, then they must stop working immediately.
+In the event of a relapse, the participant must stop work immediately and contact their RAMP case manager.

 They will be required to sign a new RAMP monitoring agreement and voluntarily inactivate their nursing license.

 The nurse will be required to enter appropriate, recommended treatment and begin a new 90 meetings in 90 days.